ludwigwittgenstein2/supermarket_elasticsearch/README.md

 #### Preface:

+Kodai is a web-application written in Django Framework using Python.
-We build a web-application in Python to implement segmentation and revenue increase hypothesis in supermarket data.
+We used a-priori method to implement segmentation in the dataset.
+Also, we tested a revenue increase hypothesis in supermarket data.

-Our Dataset has information about product details, purchases, demographics, coupons.
-Using this, our goal is to improve revenues by targeting Segments in the Dataset.
+Our Dataset had information about product details, purchases, demographics, coupons.
+Using this, our goal was to improve revenues by targeting segments in the dataset.

 We use dunnhumby's data for a Supermarket.